 Our corporate governance and nominating committee's responsibilities include the selection of potential candidates for our Board of Directors, making recommendations to our Board of Directors concerning the structure and membership of the other Board committees, and considering director candidates recommended by others, including our Chief Executive Officer, other Board members, third parties, and stockholders.
 Our corporate governance and nominating committee is composed of Mr. Baron (Chairman), Dr. Goldschmidt, and Dr. Lerner.
-Our corporate governance and nominating committee did not meet during fiscal 2007 but took action by written consent on one occasion.
-We believe that the composition of our corporate governance and nominating committee complies with applicable requirements of the Sarbanes-Oxley Act of 2002, the AMEX, and the SEC's rules and regulations, including those regarding the independence of our corporate governance and nominating committee members.
+Our corporate governance and nominating committee met one time during fiscal 2008 and took action by written consent on two occasions.
+We believe that the composition of our corporate governance and nominating committee is and nominating committee complies with applicable requirements of the Sarbanes-Oxley Act of 2002, the NYSE Amex, and SEC's rules and regulations, including those regarding the independence of our corporate governance and nominating committee members.

 The corporate governance and nominating committee identifies director nominees through a combination of referrals, including by stockholders, existing members of the Board of Directors, management, third parties, and direct solicitations, where warranted.
-Once a candidate has been identified, the corporate governance and nominating committee review the individual's experience and background, and may discuss the proposed nominee with the source of the recommendation.
+Once a candidate has been identified, the corporate governance and nominating committee reviews the individual's experience and background, and may discuss the proposed nominee with the source of the recommendation.
 The corporate governance and nominating committee usually believes it to be appropriate for committee members to interview the proposed nominee before making a final determination whether to recommend the individual as a nominee to the entire Board of Directors to stand for election to the Board of Directors.
 The committee does not plan to evaluate candidates identified by the corporate governance and nominating committee differently from those recommended by a stockholder or otherwise.

-During March 2008, the corporate governance and nominating committee met and determined to recommend to the Board that it nominate each of the incumbent directors for election at the Annual Meeting.
+The corporate governance and nominating committee has met and determined to recommend to the Board that it nominate each of the incumbent directors for election at the Annual Meeting.